emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 }
 ```

 Let's say Josh is low on cash and wants to flip this NFT and put it for sale for 10 times the price on marketplace B. He goes to put it for sale and for whatever reason, the marketplace is built in a way that if you try to put a token up for sale twice, it keeps the old sale data.
-This would mean that from marketplace B's perspective, the token is still for sale for 1 Axion (which was the price that Benji had originally listed it for).
+This would mean that from marketplace B's perspective, the token is still for sale for 1 Fermi (which was the price that Benji had originally listed it for).

 Since Josh approved the marketplace to try and put it for sale, the token struct would look as follows: